 Consequently, more data evaluated by AI apps will produce a more accurate outcome.
 However, in the early development of AI, the result was limited due to the slow processors and small data sets.
 These limitations were attributed to the lack of sensors.
 For example, today’s cars have a multitude of sensors to perform certain functions.
 Also, in the 1980s, the internet was not widely available to obtain real-time data.

-Fast forward, today we have fast processors, smart input devices, networks and vasts amounts of data sets.
+Today we have fast processors, smart input devices, networks and vast amounts of data sets.

 No Artifical Intelligence without Big Data

-Big Data analytics identifies patterns by applying sequential analysis on cold data or not recent data.
+Big Data analytics identifies patterns by applying sequential analysis on cold or not recent data.

 The Hadoop software is used to store and process large datasets efficiently.
 It is the basic framework for Big Data analysis and is a batch process initially designed to run at night during low server utilisation.